wufan-cse/wufan-cse.github.io/_pages/about.md

 I am a PhD student at Nanyang Technological University, Singapore, under the supervision of Prof. Guosheng Lin.
 I received my M.S. degree from the School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University, China, where I was advised by Prof. Nanyang Ye.
 My previous research primarily focused on out-of-distribution (OoD) generalization problems in traditional computer vision tasks, such as object detection.
 Currently, my research focuses on generative models, including images, videos, and 4D data.

-<strong>Research interest: Computer vision, generative models, OoD generalization.</strong>
+<strong>Research interest:</strong> Computer vision, generative models, OoD generalization.

 <strong>Feel free to reach out at fan011@e.ntu.edu.sg to discuss potential collaboration.</strong>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.